emqx/emqx-docs/en_US/faq/error.md

 \{application_start_failure,kernel,\{\{shutdown,\{failed_to_start_child,kernel_safe_sup,\{on_load_function_failed,crypto\}\}\}, ..\}
 ```

-It indicates that the "crypto" application in Erlang/OTP that EMQ X depends on failed to start.
+It indicates that the "crypto" application in Erlang/OTP that EMQX depends on failed to start.

 ### Solution

 #### Linux

-Go to the installation directory of EMQ X (If you use the package management tool to install EMQ X, you should enter the same level directory as the `lib` of EMQ X)
+Go to the installation directory of EMQX (If you use the package management tool to install EMQX, you should enter the same level directory as the `lib` of EMQX)

 ```bash
   ## Package installation